-Protected Characteristics Age A person of a particular age (e.g. 32-year-old) or a range of ages (e.g. 18 - 30-year olds).
-Age discrimination does not apply to the provision of education, but it does apply to work.
-Disability person has a disability if s/he has, or has had, a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
+- Age A person of a particular age (e.g. 32 year old) or a range of ages (e.g. 18 30 year olds).
+Age discrimination does not apply to the provision of education, but it does apply to work. - Disability- A person has a disability if s/he has, or has had, a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 It includes discrimination arising from something connected with their disability such as use of aids or medical conditions.
-HIV, multiple sclerosis and cancer are all considered as disabilities, regardless of their effect.
-Gender Reassignment A person (usually with "gender dysphoria") who is proposing to undergo, is undergoing or has undergone gender reassignment (the process of changing physiological or other attributes of sex, therefore changing from male to female, or female to male).
-"Trans" is an umbrella term to describe people with this "Gender Identity".
-"Intersex" or "Third Sex" is not covered by the Act but the federation will treat Intersex children with the same degree of equality as children with gender dysphoria.
+HIV, multiple sclerosis and cancer are all considered as disabilities, regardless of their effect. - Gender reassignment A person (usually with 'gender dysphoria') who is proposing to undergo, is undergoing or has undergone gender reassignment (the process of changing physiological or other attributes of sex, therefore changing from male to female, or female to male).
+'Trans' is an umbrella term to describe people with this 'Gender Identity'.
+'Intersex' or 'Third Sex' is not covered by the Act but the federation will treat Intersex children with the same degree of equality as children with gender dysphoria.
 Children as young as five may begin to show signs of gender dysphoria and therefore it is relevant in any school environment.
-(The Intercom Trust in Devon supports schools in supporting children undergoing gender reassignment).
-Marriage and Civil Partnership Marriage and civil partnership discrimination do not apply to the provision of education, but it does apply to work.
-Pregnancy and Maternity Maternity refers to the period of 26 weeks after the birth (including still births), which reflects the period of a woman's Ordinary Maternity Leave entitlement in the employment context.
-In employment, it also covers (where eligible) the period up to the end of her Additional Maternity Leave.
-Race A person's colour, nationality, ethnic or national origin.
-It includes Travellers and Gypsies as well as White British people.
-Religion and Belief Religious and philosophical beliefs including lack of belief.
-Generally, a belief should affect you life choices or the way you live for it to be included in the definition.
-Religion and belief discrimination do not prevent a school from carrying out collective worship or other curriculur based activities, but pupils may withdraw from acts of collective worship.
-Sex A man or a woman.
-Sexual Orientation A person's sexual orientation towards the same sex (lesbian or gay), the opposite sex (heterosexual) or to both sexes (bisexual).
+(The Intercom Trust in Devon supports schools in supporting children undergoing gender reassignment). - Marriage and civil partnership Marriage and civil partnership discrimination does not apply to the provision of education, but it does apply to work. - Pregnancy and maternity Maternity refers to the period of 26 weeks after the birth (including still births), which reflects the period of a woman's Ordinary Maternity Leave entitlement in the employment context.
+In employment, it also covers (where eligible) the period up to the end of her Additional Maternity Leave. - Race A person's colour, nationality, ethnic or national origin.
+It includes Travellers and Gypsies as well as White British people. - Religion and belief Religious and philosophical beliefs including lack of belief.
+Generally, a belief should affect your life choices or the way you live for it to be included in the definition.
+Religion and belief discrimination does not prevent a school from carrying out collective worship or other curriculum-based activities, but pupils may withdraw from acts of collective worship.

+- Sex A man or a woman. - Sexual orientation A person's sexual orientation towards the same sex (lesbian or gay), the opposite sex (heterosexual) or to both sexes (bisexual).
 Although children may not identify as gay or lesbian when very young, promotion of sexual orientation equality is as relevant in a primary school environment as it is in a secondary school.
 For example, a child may have an older sibling or parent who is gay.
-Children may experience friends "questioning" or "coming out" when they in secondary school or college.
+Children may experience friends 'questioning' or 'coming out' when they are in secondary school or college.
 Schools with a particular religious ethos cannot discriminate against lesbian, gay or bisexual pupils.